 If you are responsible of a legacy large scale AngularJS application, and have been thinking ways to migrate to Angular without breaking your boss’s heart, congratulations: We are in same boat!

-Legacy it is hard to believe AngularJS(aka Angular 1.x) is legacy!
+It is hard to believe AngularJS(aka Angular 1.x) is legacy!
 It has been a heck of bumpy 6 years ride!
 With the rise of ES6/ES7, Web Component and renaissance of reactive paradigm, the threat for Angular to survive required a complete re-write.
 Now you are here managing the chaos, since the core team never planned a soft transition with this rewrite.

-Large scale: It is fair to say that a ~20K LoC codebase is large.
+It is fair to say that a ~20K LoC codebase is large.
 If your codebase is 5K LoC or less, Big Bang(re-write the whole damn thing) may an option for you(at your own peril).
 The scenario is different If you have 20K+ LoC codebase in production, with limited time and resources.
 A soft transition, also known as incremental suits better you needs.
 Incremental technique is non-obstructive as it fits in daily refactoring process.
 In process, you will be able to run your daily business as usual.

 - Beef up your tests — cover 100% of codebase, soft spots such as forms, functions/models/CSS classes used in templates.

 - Upgrade to latest AngularJS 1.x before Angular 2 (aka 4.x)

 - Upgrade dependencies(underscore, ui-router, etc) to latest versions

 - Move all inline CSS to standalone style sheets

 - Optional: adopt BEM CSS it will help when you start Componentization

 - Name all anonymous functions(Services/Filters/Directives/Events)